 New to skiing or snowboarding and visiting Vail for the first time?
-The mountain’s size can initially be intimidating, and while the ski runs are a bit (or much) longer than what one would encounter at other ski areas, there are plenty of runs where beginners can cruise along comfortably.
+The mountain’s size can initially be intimidating, and while the ski runs might be longer than what one would encounter at other ski areas, there are plenty of runs where beginners can cruise along comfortably.
 So click into those skis, strap into that snowboard and get ready to enjoy the views and groomed terrain while exploring the mountain.
 (Click here for the Intermediate guide and here for the expert guide)

 Here is an example mountain tour for the beginner level skier or snowboarder.
 Follow each step below over one full day or several days.
 The outline below will give you an enjoyable cruise as well as picturesque views of the entire frontside of the mountain.

 1. For this tour, you’ll begin in Lionshead Village and take the Eagle Bahn Gondola (#19) up to Eagle’s Nest.
 This route will not only provide a great place to start once at the top, it also offers scenic views and gives you a bird’s eye view of the expansiveness of the mountain.

 2. Once at the top, head towards Little Eagle Chair (#15).
 Here you have the option to ski down or to take a few practice laps on Chair #15.
 When you’re ready for a change of scenery, take Practice Parkway away from Chair #15.

 Breathtaking views from Eagle’s Nest and Little Eagle Chair (#15).